Ermon1/end-to-end-ml_wine_prediction/README.md

-echo # My Project > README.md
+My Projec
-echo This is my new project pushed to GitHub. >> README.md
+This is my new project pushed to GitHub. >> README.md